-The Lost Ember Summary
+Lost Ember Summary

-The lore and backstory for The Lost Ember is told through cinematic cut scenes and shadowy, red figures that are sprinkled throughout each of the maps.
+The lore and backstory for Lost Ember are told through cinematic cut scenes and shadowy, red figures that are sprinkled throughout each of the maps.
 These scenes are initiated by “revealing” memories at points of historical significance that are denoted by bonfire-like points.
 As the player, you and the characters experience these scenes for the first time together.
 Each cut scene helps tie together past events and helps the story evolve.

-The Lost Ember is a casual video game that is more focused on narrative and exploration than confrontation.
+Lost Ember is a casual video game that is more focused on narrative and exploration than confrontation.
 Since it is an interactive story or walking simulator, there is no real danger other than what is planned.
 For instance, if you should fall off the cliff by accident, you are essentially teleported back to the entrance of the chapter.
-This on-rails storytelling with emphasis on achievements is great for anyone who is looking for a low-difficulty or relaxed gaming style.
+This on-rails storytelling with an emphasis on achievements is excellent for anyone who is looking for a low-difficulty or relaxed gaming style.

-While all the playable animals in The Lost Ember have practical abilities, Mooneye Studios also included some “Silly Little Things”.
-These actions are purely for the enjoyment of the player, such as eating berries as a cute little mole, just cause. 😊
+While all the playable animals in Lost Ember have practical abilities, Mooneye Studios also included some “Silly Little Things”.
+These actions are purely for the enjoyment of the player, such as eating berries as a cute little mole, just cause.

-The Lost Ember has a favorable and forgiving user experience that makes it the perfect game to sit back, relax and play.
-The various facets of user experience worthy of note include controller support, minimal user interface, the multitude of supported languages, subtitle availability and the choice for a more enigmatic experience.
+Lost Ember has a favorable and forgiving user experience that makes it the perfect game to sit back, relax and play.
+The various facets of user experience worthy of note include controller support, minimal user interface, the multitude of supported languages, subtitle availability, and the choice for a more enigmatic experience.

 Similar to other narrative-driven video games, the player can’t necessarily die, but you can fall off the map.
-When this happens, instead of losing progress such as locating collectables or earning achievements, the player is simply re-located back onto the map, usually near where you fell.
+When this happens, instead of losing progress such as locating collectibles or earning achievements, the player is simply re-located back onto the map, usually near where you fell.
 Now I know what you’re thinking–this sounds like a recipe for some functional problems.
 What if the game decides to relocate you at the edge of the map constantly, or what if you get stuck?
-While the latter situation did happen to to once in my playthrough, (I was pushing exploration to its limits, which included going places I probably wasn’t supposed to), you can “restart” from the beginning of your current chapter or map.
-Thankfully, I was pleased to find out that if this should happen, you will not lose any progress in finding collectables or achievements.
+While the latter situation did happen once in my playthrough, (I was pushing exploration to its limits, which included going places I probably wasn’t supposed to), you can “restart” from the beginning of your current chapter or map.
+Thankfully, I was pleased to find out that if this should happen, you will not lose any progress in finding collectibles or achievements.

 However, there were some situations where I found myself traversing the outskirts of the map and noticed that some areas seemed a bit… unfinished?
 For example, there was an occasion when I followed what looked like a path that was intended to be followed, but as I continued the textures of the grass, bushes, etc. gradually reduced, creating a barren section of the map (See picture above).
 Considering that complicated maneuvers were not needed to get to this section of the map, it made the game feel a little incomplete or rushed.

 Currently, The Lost Ember is running for $29.99 on the Steam store and offers a Lost Ember + Soundtrack Bundle for $39.93.
 While this game is definitely an experience that I would recommend to anyone, due to the short length of this game (approx. 6 hours for a single play-through), I would recommend waiting for a sale before purchasing.
-And while the soundtrack is exquisite, Spotify has the original soundtrack available if you should have a subscription 😉